med-air/ICHSeg/README.md

 Our code is based on the framework of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 The training data preprocessing and training protocol is exactly the same as the original nnU-Net.

-Specifically, our modified variant can be found here:
+Specifically, our modified variant can be found in the [script](nnUNet/nnunetv2/training/nnUNetTrainer/variants/network_architecture/nnUNetTrainer_rank.py).

-For installing nnU-Net, please refer to the instructions.
+For installing nnU-Net, please refer to the [instructions](nnUNet/documentation/installation_instructions.md).

-For data preprocessing, please refer to the instructions.
+For data preprocessing, please refer to the [instructions](nnUNet/documentation/dataset_format.md).

-For training and predicting nnU-Net, please refer to the instructions.
+For training and predicting nnU-Net, please refer to the [instructions](nnUNet/documentation/how_to_use_nnunet.md).

 To train with our learning-to-rank variant, change the command as